THE SCULPTURE CENTER'S ANNUAL CALLS FOR ARTISTS

 Ohio, Michigan, Indiana, Kentucky, West Virginia, western Pennsylvania (the western half of the state), western New York (Rochester and west) and Ontario, Canada

 THE EARLY CAREER ARTIST

-The sculpture, installation or expanded media artist must have a connection to the region by birth, residency or schooling, but does not need to be currently residing in the region.
-By the application deadline (January 12, 2014), the sculptor must have completed his/her schooling, apprenticeship or period of equivalent self-taught experience and be no more than ten years into h/her career.
-Submitted images should be of sculpture, installation or other expanded media that indicates current work and may include a specific proposal for the W2S exhibition.
-The W2S artworks or installations may not have been previously exhibited in northeastern Ohio.
-The creation of a new or further developed body of work for the W2S series is encouraged and preferable.
+The sculpture, installation, expanded media, etc., artist must have a connection to the region by birth, residency, or schooling, but does not need to be currently living in the region.
+By the application deadline (January 8, 2017), the sculptor must have completed his/her schooling, apprenticeship, or period of equivalent self-taught experience by at least a year and be no more than ten years into h/her career.
+Submitted images should be of sculpture, installation, or other expanded media that indicate current work and may include a specific proposal for the W2S exhibition.
+The creation of a new or further developed body of work for the W2S series is required.
+The artworks or installations may not have been previously exhibited in northeastern Ohio.

 2012 W2S artist Sarah Paul's installation, Little Miss Cleveland and the Flaming Sunset

 THE CALL FOR AFTER THE PEDESTAL IS OPEN THROUGH MAY 1 AT MIDNIGHT.

 JUST THINK - YOUR SCULPTURE COULD BE ON VIEW IN CLEVELAND DURING THE REPUBLICAN NATIONAL CONVENTION.

 Application uploaded by Sunday, May 1 at midnight

 Entry form and fee received in hard copy at The Sculpture Center by Friday, May 6